JaykeMeijer/jayke-blog/jayke-blog/content/posts/physical-virtual-art-1/index.md

 :star2:PROFILING:star2:

 (this might be a future blog topic).
-It immediately became clear that almost half the time was spent copying objects.
+It immediately became clear that most of the runtime was spent copying objects.
 Some further investigation allowed me to cut this time down significantly, by decreasing the number of `deepcopy()`s required, and using `numpy`s built-in copy mechanism for the `ndarray`s containing the image data instead.
 [These changes](https://github.com/berryvansomeren/drarwing_web/pull/1/files) were also merged back to the original